AjayKumarRamesh/MAP-ETL-Framework-AirflowK8s/docs/Build & Deployment Manual.md

 ### Initial Setup

-Initial setup is done by platform team.\
+Initial setup is done by platform team.
+- **IBM Cloud CR namespaces are created for Dev, Test and Prod**
+- **Postgres Cloud SAAS instances are created for Dev, Test and Prod**
+- **Secrets Manager instance is created and MIP Secrets Group is created**

-**Dev, Test and Prod kubernetes clusters are provisioned and configured:**
+- **Dev, Test and Prod kubernetes clusters are provisioned and configured:**
   - Network configuration to enable DNS name resolving is applied (Calico, CoreDNS)
   - Private and Public Ingress Controllers are configured
   - Secrets Manager Controllers are installed
   - Spark-Kubernetes-Operator is installed to MIP namespace for Spark applications to work
   - LogDNA, Dynatrace, Crowdstrike and other agents are not vital for Airflow to work but are needed for integration with other services
-- **IBM Cloud CR namespaces are created for Dev, Test and Prod**
-- **Postgres Cloud SAAS instances are created for Dev, Test and Prod**
-- **Secrets Manager instance is created and MIP Secrets Group is created**

 ---
 ### Build